Traditional Jewish Circumcision

 The Bris was basically a big, multi-generational celebration of the arrival of a new member in the community.
 Lots of food.
 Lots of gifts.
 Lots of people - friends, relatives, neighbours.
 The actual ceremony took only about 10 minutes, but the whole event lasted close to three hours.

 There were perhaps 40 people packed into this little room.
-Despite that, I lucked into a position in the crowd that was right along side the table, only a few feet from the fateful event.
+Despite that, by good fortune I occupied a position right alongside the table, only a few feet from the fateful event.
 I was able to see almost everything.
 A close, gay, uncircumcised friend of mine stood beside me and we had a subdued chat about the ethics of circumcision while we waited.

-The doctor, whom I think was also a Rabbi - I never did find out for sure - came in and starting unloading his wares.
-He poured some of the wine into the silver goblet, and started chatting it up with folks, some of which he had obviously provided this service for previously.
+The doctor, whom I think was also a Rabbi - I never did find out for sure - came in and started unloading his wares.
+He poured some of the wine into the silver goblet and started chatting with folks, some of whom he had obviously provided this service for previously.
 His sense of humour was a real ice breaker and helped to ease the tension in the room.

 The crowd parted and, in a ceremonious fashion, my friend, his partner, and his partner’s mother carrying the baby walked in.
 The woman handed the child to the doctor, who placed the boy on the table, face up, feet towards him.
 The doctor then dipped some surgical gauze in the wine and placed the wet end in the baby boy’s mouth, tickling under his chin to induce the swallow reflex.

-By pulling on the clamps the doctor was able to make various measurements of the length of the stretched foreskin and the location of the tip of the glans (the "head" of the penis).
+By pulling on the clamps the doctor was able to make various measurements of the length of the stretched foreskin and the location of the tip of the glans.
 The boy was not happy with all this pinching and pulling.

 The doctor then produced a device clearly designed specifically for circumcisions.
-It consisted of two flat plates of stainless steel, approximately 3"x2" and 1/8" thick, hinged at one end so that when closed would create a 3"x4" flat plate.
+It consisted of two flat plates of stainless steel, approximately 3"×2" and ⅛" thick, hinged at one end so that when closed would create a 3"×4" flat plate.
 He stretched the foreskin again way out over the glans and locked the large flat clamp in place just beyond the point where the tip of the glans would be (as determined by the measurements taken previously).
 The clamp was applied on an incline, as viewed from the side sort of like this =\ only on a more pronounced angle.

 The two small clamps, no longer necessary now that the foreskin was locked in place by the large clamp, were removed.
-The doctor produced a scalpel, and in one quick motion drawing it along the flat of the clamp where the flesh emerged, sliced off about 1" of loose foreskin.
+The doctor produced a scalpel.
+In one quick motion drawing it along the flat of the clamp where the flesh emerged, he sliced off about 1" of loose foreskin.
 The clamp was then unlocked and put aside.

 I could see from where I stood that the tiny erect penis now had absolutely no foreskin.
 There was no bleeding to speak of, just a thin red line below the glans.
 Excellent job.
 Very clean cut.

 Everyone has heard of various African cultures that do some sort of genital mutilation.
 The Jews have been doing it their way since who knows when.
 Many in the West have been doing it to their kids for some time now.
 Moslems circumcise boys as part of a manhood rite, not before the age of 15, I believe.
+[More likely between the ages of 5 and 15 - Ed.]
 My facts are sketchy no doubt, but absolute accuracy is not important to my point, which is...